Open this page in a new tab

 1st Cistern Earthquake - 7th century CE

 Rasson and Seigne (1989) reported on excavations of a cistern at the Temple of Zeus.
-Two seismic destruction events were interpreted from the excavation - one in the 7th century CE and another in the 8th.
-The 1st seismic event was manifest in partial roof collapse.
-Ceramics beneath the collapse layer dated to the Umayyad period and suggested an earthquake which struck in the middle of the 7th century CE.
-Gawlikowski (1992:358) reports further 7th century CE archaeoseismic evidence in a vaulted corridor of the lower terrace where a herd of goats was buried along with a kid goat.
-According to Gawlikowski (1992:358), the age of a kid indicates that the cataclysm took place in May-June and moreover a Byzantine currency with an Arab countermark indicating the beginning of Muslim government (Seigne, unpublished report of 1984, kindly communicated by the author).
-This would suggest that the 1st earthquake was the one of the Jordan Valley Quake(s).
+Two distinct seismic destruction events were identified—one in the 7th century CE and another in the 8th.
+The earlier event caused partial collapse of the cistern roof.
+Beneath this collapse layer, ceramics from the Umayyad period indicated the earthquake likely struck in the mid-7th century CE.
+Gawlikowski (1992:358) reported further evidence for a 7th-century CE earthquake from a vaulted corridor on the lower terrace, where a herd of goats and a kid goat were buried.
+The presence of a Byzantine coin with an Arab countermark suggests the event occurred after the start of Muslim rule.
+According to Gawlikowski, the age of a kid indicates that the cataclysm took place in May–June.
+These findings support the interpretation that the earlier earthquake corresponds to the Jordan Valley Quake(s).

 2nd Cistern Earthquake - 8th century CE

-Rasson and Seigne (1989) reported on excavations of a cistern at the Temple of Zeus.
-Two seismic destruction events were interpreted from the excavation - one in the 7th century CE and another in the 8th.
-The 2nd seismic event was more violent than the 1st and the collapse layer contained architectural fragments, animal bones, and a human skeleton.
-After this event, the cistern was hermetically sealed and abandoned.
-A rich set of objects was uncovered beneath the collapse including ceramics which dated up to the 1st half of the 8th century CE and an Umayyad coin struck at Jerash which dated to 694-710 CE.
-The collapse layer included fragments of Ionic capitals, window railings, frieze blocks, etc., from the facades of the sanctuary.
+Rasson and Seigne (1989) reported on excavations of a cistern beneath the Temple of Zeus at Jerash.
+Two episodes of seismic destruction were identified— one in the 7th century CE, and a more violent one in the 8th.
+The second collapse event left a destruction layer filled with architectural fragments, animal bones, and a human skeleton.
+Following this event, the cistern was hermetically sealed and abandoned.
+A rich set of objects was uncovered beneath the collapse layer, including ceramics dating up to the first half of the 8th century CE and an Umayyad coin minted in Jerash between 694 and 710 CE.
+The destruction layer also included fragments of Ionic capitals, window railings, frieze blocks, etc., from the facades of the sanctuary.

 Seismic Effects